bithuman-prod/public-docker-example/README.md

-# Bithuman AI Voice Agent
+# bitHuman Visual Agent App powered by LiveKit

-A local deployment of Bithuman's AI voice agent with real-time conversation capabilities.
+A local deployment of bitHuman's AI visual agent with real-time conversation capabilities.

 ## What You Need

-- Docker and Docker Compose
+- Docker and Docker Compose (For MacOS we recommend OrbStack)
 - API keys: `BITHUMAN_API_SECRET` and `OPENAI_API_KEY`
 - `.imx` model files (place in `./models/` directory)